El-P: Early career

 Getting involved with the hip hop culture of New York City at an early age, El-P met Mr. Len when he hired Len as the DJ for his 17th birthday party.
 The two became friends and formed Company Flow in 1992.
 They released their first single, "Juvenile Technique", in 1993.
-Bigg Jus joined the group and in 1995 the trio released its debut EP, Funcrusher.
+Bigg Jus joined the group and in 1995 the trio released their debut EP, Funcrusher.
 It sold well for an independently released record, with more than 30,000 copies sold despite only being available on vinyl.
 Subject to a major-label bidding war after the success of the EP, Company Flow waited until it could get a contract on its own terms.
 The group eventually signed with Rawkus Records, and released its debut full-length album, Funcrusher Plus (1997).

 After an instrumental album titled Little Johnny From the Hospitul: Breaks & Instrumentals Vol.1 (1999), also on Rawkus, disagreements between El-P and the label led to Company Flow leaving Rawkus.
 El-P decided to start his own record label, Definitive Jux (known informally as Def Jux, and extra-formally as Definitive Juxtapositions), and because of critically acclaimed albums such as Cannibal Ox's The Cold Vein (produced by El-P) and Aesop Rock's Labor Days, the label rose to prominence.